-The Family Educational Rights and Privacy Act (FER-PA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
+The Family Education Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-FIDM/Fashion Institute of Design & Merchandising fully complies with FERPA regulations.
-FERPA gives parents certain rights with respect to their children's education records.
-These rights transfer to the student when they reach the age of 18 or attends a school beyond the high school level.
-Students to whom the rights have transferred are "eligible students."
-In accordance with FERPA, students have the following rights:
+FIDM/Fashion Institute of Design & Merchandising complies with FERPA regulations.
+The term "education records" is defined as those records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution.

+A student who attends a postsecondary institution is an "eligible student" with the following rights:

-- The right to review their educational records. - The right to seek correction of the contents of these records. - The right to a formal hearing if seeking the correction of these records. - The right to place a note of explanation in the records if their requested correction was unsuccessful. - The right to request disclosure of the contents of the records. - The right to file a complaint with the Department of Education if the Institute fails to comply with FERPA policies.
+- The right to access and review their educational records. - The right to seek to have the records amended for correction of the contents of these records. - The right to a formal hearing if seeking the correction of these records. - The right to have control over the disclosure of personally identifiable information from the records (except in certain circumstances addressed below.) - The right to file a complaint with the Department of Education if the institution fails to comply with FERPA policies.

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Ave SW Washington, DC 20202-5920
+Student Privacy Policy U.S. Department of Education 400 Maryland Ave SW Washington, DC 20202-8520

-Students who wish to inspect and review their records may do so by submitting a written request to the Vice President of Education.
-An appointment for the student to review the requested record will be made within 45 days of the request; a college official will be present at the time of review.
-FIDM will not release personally identifiable information without written consent of the student, unless the student is under the age of 18 and the request is made by a legal guardian.
-Legal exceptions may also apply.
+Students who wish to access and review their records may do so by submitting a written request to the Vice President of Education.
+An appointment for the student to review the requested record will be made within 45 days of the request: a College official will be present at the time of the review.